Chriss-GTI/DOTSAssignment2D/README.md

 # DOTSAssignment2D

- This is a project that I created to be able to pass one of my courses at FutureGames
+This is a DOTS Demo that I created to be able to pass my course in Computer Technology for Game Development

+If you are trying this game here are the keybinds:

+Shoot - SPACE
+Movement - WASD